-If boom out, boom down and winch up are not working, confirm that the control board has power.
+If all three safety functions are not working confirm that the control board has power.
 Confirm that the board is receiving a signal from the ATB and load sensor.
+If the board is not receiving both signals Error Code 4 (Error Code 4 or 5 for the FM) should be active.